chinnurtb/raven/README.md

 Here is a checklist of most important areas:

-* Message parsing/generation API is somewhat clumsy.
+* Subscriber views are hardcoded in resource file.
+* subscriber view logic not yet implemented.

 Hacking the code
 ----------------

-0. Build the skeleton application:
+Build the skeleton application:
    $ make
    - or -
    $ ./rebar compile

-1. Start up the API application:
+Start up the API application:
    $ ./start.sh